The Shoalhaven Coast

 Beyond food and surf, the Shoalhaven Coast is noted for the stunning and extensive Morton National Park.
 The Budawangs, Pigeon House Mountain and the Castle behind Mollymook are particularly astounding.
 Here you can camp by the upper reaches of the Clyde River at Yadboro Flat.

-A tree stump still stands at Yadboro which sliced my 5 year old foot open along the outstep leading to 8 stitches at Milton Hospital, which I am happy to report also still stands.
-I imagine the bush walker who recently trod on an Eastern Brown is similarly pleased.
+A tree stump still stands at Yadboro that, when I was 5, sliced my foot open along the outstep.
+I am happy to report that Milton Hospital, where I had 8 stitches, also still stands.
+And I imagine the bush walker who recently trod on an Eastern Brown is similarly pleased.

 Previous Post Next Post